 Work/life balance forces you to focus on trade-offs.
 Deciding how to allocate time across different buckets and also leave you feeling unsatisfied and still hungry for more.
 This is why so many people find themselves stacking their plates with more than they can possibly handle.
 It is not that people are oblivious to the stress that can arise from setting ambitious goals and taking on many pursuits.
 The issue is that people crave fulfillment.
 Most of us want to get the most out of our life and maximize the time we have.
 Work/life balance won’t give us that.
 However, framing work with the right mindset can help us take advantage of the time we are already spending in the workplace.

-Work-Life Blend is a concept that recognizes work as an integral part of a person’s life that should not be treated as a source of conflict and tension.
+Work is a conduit to a your potential.
+Work-Life blend recognizes work as an inseparable dimension of a person’s life that should not be treated as a source of conflict and tension.
 In this context, work is more than merely a job.
 It is the thing we do that provides a living, a sense of purpose, responsibilities, and routine.
-For most people, work is a professional or vocational career.
+For most people, work is a profession or career.
 For others, it is being a parent raising their children.
-Sometimes it is being an advocate, activist, philanthropist, sponsor, volunteer, or supporter of some endeavor.
-The difference between work and a hobby is that work creates a sense of obligation and responsibility that extends beyond our individual needs.
+Sometimes it is being an advocate, activist, philanthropist, sponsor, volunteer, or supporter of worthwhile endeavor.
+Work is different than a hobby or pastime.
+Work creates a sense of duty that extends beyond our individual needs.
 Work connects us to our community by placing us in a role where we contribute to the needs of others by solving problems or providing services that impact a larger group.

 Work-Life Blend Activates Potential